A Definitive Guide to Hot Tub Accessories, Features and Extras

 AOP: This stands for Advance Oxidation Process.
 It’s ozone and UV mixed together.
 Combined they are far more powerful than apart and work to eliminate bacteria before it can develop in the first place, also lessening your need for chlorine or bromine.

 Salt Water: Salt water systems sound amazing: Natural water, right, like the ocean?
 How it works is that salt systems convert salt to chlorine through a process called electrolysis.
 The main benefit is that the water feels soft and smells better than chlorine.
-The main problem with it is that the electrolysis process produces a high amount of ph gas surrounding the cell where electrolysis takes place.
-That can cause it to clog, which means spending for more replacement cells and the high amount of ph means you have to spend more time balancing your water.
+The main problem with it is that the electrolysis process produces a high amount of pH gas surrounding the cell where electrolysis takes place.
+That can cause it to clog, which means spending for more replacement cells and the high amount of pH means you have to spend more time balancing your water.
 The tradeoffs may be worth it for you though.

 Advanced Filtration: Many hot tubs will offer grades of filtration, which removes matter from the water.
 This can be as simple as larger filters or as complex as unique systems.
 Hydropool does the latter, offering industry-standard cleaning on Serenity, and then a patented self-cleaning system on the Signature models, which includes a floor vacuum that removes all the particles that fall to the bottom of the tub.